Crossroads by Gwanath Dagnir

 “I know.
 Can you believe he’s only a herald!
 I thought he must be a great King of some fair place, so fine is his raiment.”

-“He mentioned a king – of course there’s a king if he’s a herald.
+“He mentioned a king – well, of course there’s a king if he’s a herald.
 But I wonder who!
 Not Gil-galad, we know that already.”

 “Boys,” Mahto barked.
 “Enough.
 It is time to go.”
 He remained transfixed upon the door and the boys returned to each other.

 By now the horse had taken to keeping the children nudged under its breast.
-They stood there sheltered with their backs against his long legs.
+They stood there sheltered with their backs against its long legs.“He is one of the High Elves certainly, not Moriquendi like the Green Elves.”

 “These also are High Elves,” said Elrond, tilting his head to indicate the elves returned to their usual business throughout the camp.

-“Well, I mean he is not… dimmed.”
+“Yes, but I mean he is not… dimmed.”

 “Oh Valar, come here, quick, quick!”
-Mahtos spun and lunged to grab the children, his movement too threatening for the horse to ignore coming from a stranger in a strange place.
+Mahto spun and lunged to grab the children, his movement too threatening for the horse to ignore coming from a stranger in a strange place.
 It whipped its head round and jammed the elf in his center with its armored crest, throwing him back easily.
 Mahto cursed and struggled to regain his footing, but too late.

 Suddenly Maglor appeared amidst the chaos as if he rode in on the wind of a storm.
 One twin had leapt aside where Mahto landed while the other darted opposite from the horse, now spooked by Maglor’s frantic appearance and stomping backward into a circle.